 Need a place quick?
 Here’s the best neighbourhood in Macau:

-This neighbourhood is without a doubt the most interesting district for travellers.
-It’s packed with historical attractions and heritage landmarks, as well as interesting streets, intriguing shops and plenty of delicious restaurants.
+The Macau Peninsula neighbourhood is without a doubt the most interesting district for travellers.
+It’s packed with historical Macau attractions and heritage landmarks, as well as interesting streets, intriguing shops and plenty of delicious restaurants.
 You’ll also find many of Macau’s most famous casinos located at the southern end of the district.
+Also, it's easily accessible from the Macau Ferry Terminal in Hong Kong.

 - Climb to the top of Penha Hill and enjoy excellent views of Macau.